Alan Jones (talkback host): COVID-19 lockdown comments

-Jones is a critic of Victorian Labor Premier Daniel Andrews and his government.
+Jones was a critic of former Victorian Premier Daniel Andrews and his government.
 During August 2020, Jones broadcast an editorial on his Sky News show in which he opposed restrictions over COVID-19 within Victoria, claiming the science did not support stronger regulations.
 An investigation by the Australian Communications and Media Authority found Jones correctly quoted the science journal, but "misrepresented the research on the effectiveness of lockdowns" and wearing masks to restrict the spread of the virus.
 The Australian Communications and Media Authority made Jones issue a correction in January 2021.